scbarrett/mdcf-adventium/pcashutoff-doc/src/site/sphinx/aadl/models.rst

     :alt: Declaration of app
     :align: center

-    Components and Connectors of the PCA Infusion System
+    Components and Connector Structure of the PCA Infusion System

 Above can be seen five component blocks that are connected with communication links over which they can interact.
-The yellow labels give an idea of the intended purpose for each box and their connections.
+The yellow labels give an idea of the purpose for each box and their connections.
 The notion of characterizing each element with properties is also alluded to.

 ..
 The system for overseeing, and possibly shutting down operation of a PCA
 .. infusion pump in a clinical setting is configured by a medical software